Atrix256/FalcorPathTracer/readme.md

 * mitsuba xml file format: https://mynameismjp.wordpress.com/2015/04/04/mitsuba-quick-start-guide/

 ## TODOs

+? why does my bokeh have rounded corners??

 * make a better scene at some point, or have a drop down of different scenes.
  * for bokeh blog post